Get support from A&P

 For a complete overview of European Directives on the posting of workers, take a look at our guide on EU Posted Workers Directives.

 The Legislative Decree 15 September 2020, no. 122 has implemented the Directive 2018/957/EU.
-As already established by Decree no. 136/2016, the working and employment conditions of the host Member State also apply – if more favourable to the posted worker – to the employment relationship between the posted workers and the posting company.
+Furthermore, as already established by Decree no. 136/2016, the working and employment conditions of the host Member State also apply – if more favourable to the posted worker – to the employment relationship between the posted workers and the posting company.

 Companies posting their workers to Italy must now align their employees’ salary to that of an Italian worker.